PSsubrahmanyam/connectfour/README.md

 # connectfour
-This is a game between two people
+This is a multiplayer game between two people